Five-day beach break in Dubai

 The Beach at Jumeirah Beach Residences

 The always-expanding neighbourhood of Jumeirah Beach Residences (affectionately known as JBR to locals), is an extensive stretch of boardwalk, with ocean-facing restaurants, hotels and a beach that offers a fun floating obstacle course and moonlight cinema events, in addition to dips in the Arabian Gulf.
-Dining options range from Michelin-awarded chef Tom Aikens' Pots, Pans and Boards sharing-plate concept to Seven Sands, an Emirati hotspot that serves Bedouin specialities.
+Dining options range from Michelin-awarded chef Tom Aikens' Pots, Pans and Boards sharing-plate concept to Middle Eastern flavours at CupaGahwa, where you can freshen up with coffee, tea and delicious desserts.

 A short walk away is Bluewaters Island, where there are yet more options to stay and play.
 Home to luxurious Cove Beach, Caesars Palace Bluewaters Dubai resort and the Hell’s Kitchen restaurant by Gordon Ramsay – it’s well worth a visit while in the neighbourhood.